Rjected/reth-bench-visualization/README.md

 ### RPC Latency

-The expected CSV format follows the output of the `reth-bench` command:
+The expected CSV format follows the `CombinedResult` output of the `reth-bench` command:

 ```
 gas_used,new_payload_latency,fcu_latency,total_latency